-Text originates from paragraph 57 of the March 1999 Operational Guidelines amendments proposed by the October 2001 Drafting Group (see paragraph 81 of the 2nd Draft Annotaated Revised Guidelines.
-Operational November 2001) and significant amendments made by March 2002 Drafting Group.
+Text originates from paragraph 57 of the March 1999 Operational Guidelines with amendments proposed by the October 2001 Drafting Group (see paragraph 81 of the 2nd Draft Annotated Revised Guidelines.
+Operational November 2001) and significant amendments made by the March 2002 Drafting Group.